 Featuring: Melissa A. Simon, MD, MPH

-Melissa A. Simon, MD, MPH is the vice chair for research in the Department of Obstetrics and Gynecology, and director of the Robert H. Lurie Comprehensive Cancer Center and the Institute for Public Health and Medicine (IPHAM) Center for Health Equity Transformation (CHET).
+Melissa A. Simon, MD, MPH is the George H. Gardner, MD, Professor of Clinical Gynecology, the vice chair for research in the Department of Obstetrics and Gynecology, director of the Robert H. Lurie Comprehensive Cancer Center and the Institute for Public Health and Medicine (IPHAM), and founding director of the Center for Health Equity Transformation (CHET).

 Northwestern Medicine welcomes the opportunity to partner with you in caring for your patients.